OWASP/Software-Component-Verification-Standard/en/0x90-Appendix-A_Glossary.md

 # Appendix A: Glossary

+- **Chain of custody** - Auditable documentation of point of origin as well as the method of transfer from point of origin to point of destination and the identity of the transfer agent.

 - **Component function** - The purpose for which a software component exists.
 Examples of component functions include parsers, database persistence, and authentication providers.